 - having a deviated septum

 The septum is the bone and cartilage that divides the nose into two nostrils.
-When this becomes bent to one side, either through injury or growth, it can increase the risk of sinusitis.
+When this becomes bent to one side, either through injury or growth, it can

 There are different types of sinusitis, and they can last for various lengths of time.